clewisdavis/The-Joy-of-React/course-notes.md

 ```

   Note: Do things in a conventional DOM friendly way, and you will sidestep a whole lot of issues from server side rendering.
 If React does not load for example, the browser can still perform the functionality.

+## Prop Vs. State

+- When learning React it is normal for the concepts of "props" and "state" to be a bit confusing and intermingled.